lukso-network/tools-lsp-factory/docs/deployment/options.md

 #### Contract Versions

 LSPFactory stores the addresses of different base contract versions [internally](https://github.com/lukso-network/tools-lsp-factory/blob/main/src/versions.json).
 By specifying a `version` number, developers can specify which base contract version should be used during deployment.
+The version number reflects the package version of the [lsp-smart-contracts library](https://github.com/lukso-network/tools-lsp-factory/releases) used to deploy the base contract.

 ```javascript
 await lspFactory.LSP8IdentifiableDigitalAsset.deploy({...}, {